hasnatt/music-task/README.md

 ## Todo and future work
-- Hosting the 	Flask application using EC2 or Elastic Beanstalk, this means there would be no installation process.
+- Hosting the 	Flask application using EC2 or Elastic Beanstalk, means there would be no installation process.
 - Host Redis server in AWS Elasticache with int the same VPC as the client application
 - Running the LDA automatically instead of manually.
 Also, automate the upload to S3.
 - Better UI.